Cain and Abel

-Special thanks: Canada Council for the Arts, Su-Feh Lee, David McIntosh, Stephen White (and Dance Days Victoria), Donna Spencer (and Dancing on the Edge), Mirna Zagar (and Dance in Vancouver), and Jeanne Holmes (and Canada Dance Festival).
+Special thanks: Canada Council for the Arts, Su-Feh Lee, David McIntosh, DD Kugler, Raina von Waldenburg, Heather Lamoureux, Majid Tehrani, Donna Spencer (and Dancing on the Edge), Stephen White (and Dance Days Victoria), Mirna Zagar (and Dance in Vancouver), and Jeanne Holmes (and Canada Dance Festival).

 Scotia Dance centre: Public studio showings of the second half took place in Vancouver, B.C. on March 17th and 18th, 2017.